-Bolton memoir discusses plot to replace Pence, 'cool' Venezuela invasion, and more
+Bolton memoir discusses possibility of replacing Pence, 'cool' Venezuela invasion, and more

 Leak intrigue

 On Sept.
-9, 2019, Trump told Bolton in the Oval Office that the press coverage concerning the canceled Camp David meeting with Taliban and Afghan leaders was unfair, according to the memoir.
+9, 2019, Trump told Bolton in the Oval Office that the press coverage concerning his canceled Camp David meeting with Taliban and Afghan leaders was highly unfair, according to the memoir.

-Days earlier, Trump tweeted that he had canceled the planned secret meetings after the Taliban claimed responsibility for a car bombing that killed a U.S. soldier, a Romanian soldier, and 10 civilians in Kabul earlier that week.
+Days earlier, Trump tweeted that he had canceled the planned secret meeting after the Taliban claimed responsibility for a car bombing that killed a U.S. soldier, a Romanian soldier, and 10 civilians in Kabul earlier that week.

 "Unbeknownst to almost everyone, the major Taliban leaders and, separately, the President of Afghanistan, were going to secretly meet with me at Camp David on Sunday," Trump tweeted.
 "They were coming to the United States tonight.
 Unfortunately, in order to build false leverage, they admitted to an attack in Kabul that killed one of our great great soldiers, and 11 other people.
 I immediately cancelled [sic] the meeting and called off peace negotiations.
 What kind of people would kill so many in order to seemingly strengthen their bargaining position?"